ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

+Back to the Extempore backend:

-Now, if we zoom in ...
+If we zoom in on the section ...

 {{% /note %}}

 ---